echohello-dev/transcribe-yt/README.md

 The script will:
 - Download the audio from each YouTube video
 - Convert the audio to MP3 format
-- Transcribe the audio using OpenAI's Whisper API
+- Transcribe the audio using either OpenAI's Whisper API or AssemblyAI (as specified in config.yaml)
 - Save the transcriptions in the `transcripts` directory
 - Clean up the temporary audio files

 ## Configuration

-- `config.yaml`: List the YouTube video URLs you want to transcribe.
+- `config.yaml`: List the YouTube video URLs you want to transcribe and specify the transcription service to use.
-- `.env`: Store your OpenAI API key.
+- `.env`: Store your OpenAI and AssemblyAI API keys.

 ## Project Structure